NetOfficeFw/NetOffice/README.md

 * Easy add-ins development
 * No deployment hurdles, no registration
 * No dependencies, no interop assemblies, no need for [VSTO][VSTO]
-* Visual Studio Project Templates and Wizards available [Photo Gallery][NetOffice Photo Gallery]
+* Visual Studio Project Templates and Wizards available in [NetOffice Toolbox][NetOffice Toolbox]

 ## Getting Started